 In addition to the experiences discussed above, interns have several opportunities to be supervised by and seek consultation from psychologists from a range of cultural backgrounds.
-Thirty-two (38%) of the 84 Psychologists at Patton self-identify as members of ethnic and cultural minority groups and 12 (14%) of Patton's current psychologists were born outside of the United States.
-Additionally, 12 psychologists at Patton are fluent in Spanish and one psychologist is fluent in American Sign Language (ASL), providing several options for supervision of cases on our Spanish-speaking unit and deaf unit.
-Within our department, we have psychologists who are fluent in 14 different languages including American Sign Language, Cantonese, Croatian, Danish, French, German, Hmong, Icelandic, Italian, Korean, Malay, Mandarin, Portuguese, Spanish.
+Thirty-one (36%) of the 86 Psychologists at Patton self-identify as members of ethnic and cultural minority groups and 11 (13%) of Patton's current psychologists were born outside of the United States.
+Additionally, 20 psychologists speak at least one language in addition to English.

 - 4. Consultation and Team Skills: Consultation is a core psychological skill.
 Because Patton patients are assigned to treatment teams, interns conducting psychotherapy and assessment become consultants to the patient's team.
 Interns will participate in a treatment team or as a consultant to several treatment teams, learning to consult effectively with peers and other professionals.
 Additionally, interns will become proficient at contributing psychological expertise to a multidisciplinary treatment staff through participation in treatment conferences, shift change meetings, individual consultation, and a mock court proceeding.
 Finally, interns have opportunities to provide supervision to practicum students under the supervision of a licensed psychologist. - 5.
 Ethics and Standards of Practice: In seminars and ongoing supervision, interns will review ethics, standards, and laws related to the practice of psychology.
 A portion of seminar time is devoted to discussion of the APA Ethical Guidelines and the Specialty Guidelines for Forensic Psychologists.
 During periodic brown-bag lunches, interns will be exposed to ethical dilemmas confronted by Patton psychologists, and the thought process leading to decisions.
-Interns will develop sensitivity to the specific ethical concerns posed by a forensic setting, particularly with respect to confidentiality, role conflict, use of consultation, and the limitations of our empirical knowledge base.

-6. Basic Forensic Skills: Because Patton's patient population consists of forensically committed individuals, a significant portion of the Assessment and General seminars is devoted to discussion of forensic issues.
+Interns will develop sensitivity to the specific ethical concerns posed by a forensic setting, particularly with respect to confidentiality, role conflict, use of consultation, and the limitations of our empirical knowledge base. - 6.
+Basic Forensic Skills: Because Patton's patient population consists of forensically committed individuals, a significant portion of the Assessment and General seminars is devoted to discussion of forensic issues.
 In supervision and in seminars all interns will learn the ways in which commitment type affects treatment and assessment goals.
 In addition, interns in the Forensic concentration will be exposed to more in-depth forensic cases including competency to stand trial assessments, readiness for release evaluations for individuals adjudicated not guilty by reason of insanity (NGRI), Mentally Disordered Offender evaluations, sex offender evaluations, and violence risk assessments.